Existential coaching: Where coaching and psychotherapy meet

 Coaching has become very popular in recent years, especially 'executive' coaching; which is unsurprising, in the corporate-oriented culture we live in.
-But there's a wide range of options, from somatic to relationship coaching, to name but a few.
+But there's a wide range of options, from somatic to spiritual to relationship coaching - to name but a few.

 The one that resonates with me the most is existential coaching.
 Philosophy was one of my favourite subjects in school, and existentialism my favourite philosophical theory.

 According to existentialist thought, our identity isn't fixed: we become who we are through the choices we make in life.